Menu

 2. The applicant failed to cooperate with the police during the investigation.

-3. The claim was submitted too late, in other words after the permitted application deadline.
+3. The CICA claim was submitted too late, in other words after the permitted application deadline.

 4. A claim can be refused due to lack of cooperation during the process for example failing to provide required evidence to the CICA.

-5. Duplicate claims are not allowed - you can only submit one claim for each criminal matter.
-You do not get to claim twice.
+5. Duplicate claims are not allowed - you can only submit one claim for each criminal case.
+You do not get to claim twice for the same crime.

 What happens when you report a sexual abuse case to the police?